-The School offers two postgraduate courses, one in Mineral Technology and the other in Mining Engineering, both leading to the award of a Graduate Diploma (GradDip).
+The School offers a postgraduate course, leading to the award of a Graduate Diploma (GradDip).

-504. Mineral Technology Graduate Course (Graduate Diploma)
+504. Mining and Mineral Engineering Graduate Course (Graduate Diploma)

-The Graduate Diploma Course in Mineral Technology is designed to provide professional training for graduates in science, applied science or engineering who wish to specialize in the fields of mineral processing, including coal preparation.
-The course is concerned primarily with instruction in the scientific and engineering principles associated with the beneficiation of minerals and coal to convert them to marketable commodities.
+The Graduate Diploma Course is designed to provide professional training for graduates in Science, Applied Science or Engineering who wish to specialize in the fields of mining and mineral beneficiation.
+The course is concerned primarily with instruction in the scientific and engineering principles associated with mining and the beneficiation of minerals and coal.

-The Graduate Diploma in Mineral Technology (Grad.
-Dip.) will be awarded on the successful completion of one year of full-time or two years of part-time study.
-The course is a blend of lecture and laboratory work and allows the choice of elective specialization in either the beneficiation of minerals or the preparation of coal.
+The Graduate Diploma (GradDip) will be awarded on the successful completion of one year of full-time or two years of part-time study.
+The course is a blend of lecture and laboratory work and allows the choice of elective specialization in mining or the beneficiation of minerals or the preparation of coal.